- Home

 Famously, Bill Gates has said his children will inherit US$10m each – relatively small change compared to his multi-billion-dollar fortune, which will be donated to charitable causes.
 He and his wife, Melinda want their three children to be comfortable, but not enough to make them lazy!

 The idea of parents protecting their children from too much wealth is becoming more common.
 Parents want their children to understand the value of wealth, how it was acquired and how to use it wisely.
-Without proper planning, the inheritance you pass on could dissolve rather than providing your children and grandchildren with a solid financial future.

 Top tips to ensure your children use your wealth wisely